Santa Maria Novella

 Piazza della Signoria and the city centre is just a few meters away from here, but there’s no need to rush across the street and leave the district.
 Take your time to make a stop or two and you won’t regret it.

 Church of Santa Maria Novella.
 The construction works of this medieval church begun in the second half of the 14th century.
-In 1360 the church was almost Santa-Maria-Novella-300x225complete, but the works on the facade went on for decades.
+In 1360 the church was almost complete, but the works on the facade went on for decades.
 The building was completed in 1470 following the design by Leon Battista Alberti for the higher part of the facade and the entrance.

 Inside you’ll immediately notice the magnificent fresco by Masaccio, Trinità, one of the first examples of the use of perspective; while in the middle of the main aisle you’ll find the crucifix created by Giotto in 1290.
 Visit the three chapels of the church: the one on the right of the altar is the Strozzi chapel, adorned by Lippi’s frescos; the chapel behind the altar is the Tornabuoni chapel, whose frescos were created by Ghirlandaio; on the left of the altar you’ll find the Gondi chapel, with its wooden crucifix by Brunelleschi.